openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 The Authorization Endpoint is used in the same manner as defined in Section 3.1.2 of [@!OpenID.Core], with the exception of the differences specified in this section.

-In addition to the required basic Authorization Request, this section also defines

-* how pushed authorization requests can be used to protect the authorization request payload and when the requests become large, and
+In addition to the required basic Authorization Request, this section also defines how pushed authorization requests can be used to protect the authorization request payload and when the requests become large
-* an optional dynamic credential presentation request that may be used by the Issuer to dynamically request additional credentials after receiving an Authorization Request (see also (#present_input_credentials)).

 ### Credential Authorization Request {#credential-request}